Topics Map > Do-IT Yourself > Teaching and Learning

 There is an LTI approval process for all tool requests for addition to Canvas.
-No new LTI tools will be added before the Fall 2018 semester.
 The approval process for each tool will include reviews for Functionality, Accessibility, Security, FERPA, Legal, Cost, as well as other factors.
-If you have any questions or concerns, please let us know. (email@example.com)
+If you have any questions or concerns, please send us an email at firstname.lastname@example.org.

 Learning Tools Interoperability (LTI) is a standard set of specifications for allowing third party learning applications to integrate with educational platforms.
 Third party LTI integration allows the application to connect to Canvas.